-These Freedom Lite batteries are fully compatible with the Victron Multiplus, MultiPlus II, Multiplus GX, and Quattro inverter/chargers, Solar charge controllers (Ve Direct and Ve CAN), and system controllers (Color Control GX, Venus GX, and Octo GX).
+These Freedom Won LiTE batteries are fully compatible with the Victron MultiPlus, MultiPlus-II, MultiPlus-II GX, and Quattro inverter/chargers, solar charge controllers (VE.Direct and VE.Can), and system controllers (Color Control GX, Venus GX, Octo GX, Cerbo GX, CANvu GX, Maxi GX).

-All Freedom Lite models can be connected in parallel with other models of the same capacity, where one Lite (Master) communicates with the Venus device as well as all the other Lite’s in the system (Slaves).
+All Freedom Won LiTE models can be connected in parallel with other models of the same capacity, where one LiTE (Master) communicates with the GX device as well as all the other LiTE’s in the system (Slaves).

 The system is suitable for all applications, namely:

 - Grid Connected with solar and storage including continued operation in grid outage (ESS or self-consumption mode)

 - Off Grid plant with storage and solar

 Figure 2 Typical Installation: 7 x Freedom Won LiTE Commercial 200/140 with Victron 12 x 15kVA Quattro and 10 x Ve Direct MPPT’s and 6 x Fronius ECO 27kW

 This manual is intended to offer Victron specific guidance when designing, installing, and commissioning a Victron – Freedom Won LiTE system.
 For further details pertaining to the setup of the Victron equipment not pertaining directly to the Freedom Won LiTE interface please refer to the various manuals available on the Victron Energy website eg. Color Control GX manual.
 Likewise, for further information pertaining to the Freedom Won LiTE batteries, please refer to the Freedom Won LiTE installation manual available from Freedom Won (firstname.lastname@example.org).

 All new Victron equipment as follows is compatible with Freedom Won LiTE: